MarceloArraes/neatScripts/README.md

   - `sudo apt install xclip`
 -

-# Some things/commands i have being using often on my server journey:
+# Some things/commands i have being using often on my server journey

 Docker commands:
 See images: docker images